The Fishing Cat

 IUCN Status: Endangered

 This is poorly known from the wild.
 In captivity gestation lasts 63-70 days and litter size is usually 1-3 kittens.
-There is evidence of seasonal breeding as kittens have been recorded from January through June in the wild.
+There is little evidence of seasonal breeding, although this is often assumed due to weak seasonality or merely limits in sampling.